M1 Abrams: Russo-Ukrainian War

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-On 24 January 2023, U.S. President Joe Biden said that the US would send 31 M1 Abrams tanks to Ukraine, stating that this was intended to "enhance the Ukraine’s capacity to defend its territory and achieve its strategic objectives" and was "not an offensive threat to Russia."
-The plan to transfer the tanks to Ukraine was approved as part of a larger support package.
-Pentagon spokesperson Sabrina Singh specified that the tanks would be the M1A2 variant; however, because they were not available in excess in U.S. stocks, they would be purchased through Ukraine Security Assistance Initiative (USAI) and would likely take months to deliver.
-She also acknowledged the challenges of training Ukrainian tank crews and maintaining the tanks in Ukraine.
+In January 2023, U.S. President Joe Biden said that the United States would send 31 M1 Abrams tanks to Ukraine.
+The plan to transfer the tanks to Ukraine was approved as part of a larger aid package.
+Pentagon spokesperson Sabrina Singh specified that the tanks would be the M1A2 variant; however, because they were not available in excess in U.S. stocks, they would be purchased through Ukraine Security Assistance Initiative (USAI) and could take up to two years to manufacture and deliver.
+In March 2023 the Pentagon announced that, in order to expedite delivery, modernized M1A1SA variants would be pulled from Army stocks and refurbished for delivery by the fall.
+This change would also ensure deliveries to US allies of new M1A2s would not be disrupted.